CNN severs ties with Jeffrey Lord

 Lord, a former Reagan administration staffer, had been one of CNN's best-known commentators.
 He was the first explicitly pro-Donald Trump commentator to join the network, back in August 2015, two months after Trump entered the GOP primary race.
 At the time Lord was a counterweight to CNN's other conservative commentators, who were all dismissive of Trump's candidacy.

 Other pro-Trump voices joined the network later.
-CNN now has about a dozen commentators who tend to support the president's views.

 But Lord always stood out from the pack -- for his interpretations of history and his intense exchanges with commentators like Van Jones on "Anderson Cooper 360" and other programs.

 Lord, a columnist for The American Spectator, has been harshly critical of the activist he tweeted at, Angelo Carusone, and the liberal group of which Carusone is president, Media Matters for America.